harshder003/uAgent-Currency-Monitor/readme.md

-# Temperature Alert Agent
+# Currency Rate Exchange Alert Agent

-**This project was sent for Techfest Competition [HackAI](https://techfest.org/competitions/hack-aI) Zonals.**
+**Techfest IIT Bombay[HackAI](https://techfest.org/competitions/hack-aI) Competition.**

 ## Project Details

-**Your challenge is to create the Temperature Alert Agent using [uAgent library](https://fetch.ai/docs), a tool that:**
+# Currency Exchange Rate Alert Agent

+This Currency Exchange Rate Alert Agent is a tool that allows users to monitor and receive alerts when there is a change in currency exchange rates for specified currency pairs.
+It connects to a free currency exchange rate API to fetch real-time exchange rate data and sends notifications to users when the exchange rate for their chosen currency pair crosses predefined thresholds.

+## Features

-1. Connects to a free weather API to fetch real-time temperatures for the specified location.
+- Connects to a free currency exchange rate API to fetch real-time exchange rate data.

-2. Lets users set their preferred temperature range (e.g., a minimum and maximum temperature) and location.
+- Allows users to set their preferred currency pair (e.g., USD/EUR, GBP/JPY) and exchange rate thresholds.

-3. Sends an alert/notification to the user when the current temperature in their chosen location goes below the minimum or above the maximum threshold they've set.
+- Sends alerts/notifications to the user when the current exchange rate for their chosen currency pair crosses the minimum or maximum threshold they've set.

-## Setting up the Project
+## Set up the Project

-### Step 1.
-Prerequisites
+### Install the poetry library

-- Make sure you have python installed in your system by running `python --version` on your terminal.
+- Make sure you have python installed in your system and the version of the python should be between 3.11 and 3.12.
+3.12 also doesn't support the project.

 - Install poetry on your system by running
   ```
   pip install poetry
   ```
+-Poetry works best with Ubuntu system.
+If you are Windows user than try WSL.

-### Step 2.
-Cloning the Project
+### Clone the Project

 - Run the command on your terminal `git clone <repository_url>`